karmaniverous/jsonmap/README.md

 You also need to create a `map` object.
 This is a plain Javascript object that expresses your mapping rules.

+## Why?

+Mapping data from one form into another is a critical requirement of virtually every application.

+`JsonMap` decouples mapping structure from mapping logic... and drives that decoupling deep into the logic layer.

+The 'lib` object contains the remaining logic that CAN'T be decoupled, and can be used consistently across your application.

+The `map` object is a PLAIN JSON OBJECT, which can easily be stored in a database yet does NOT express code as text and thus exposes a minimal threat surface.

+This allows you to transform application logic into structured configuration data and write more generic, flexible applications.

+## Usage

 The transformation output will reflect the structure of your `map` object and include any static values.
 To add mapping logic, use a structured value that consists of an object with a single `$` key, like this:

 ```js